A Dallas Cowboys football blog

 Touchdown passes of 75 and 51 yards plus a long run of 77 yards from Hall of Fame RB Tony Dorsett sparked the second half comeback.

-White played a masterful second half of football, but he could not have done it without the stepping up.
+White played a masterful second half of football, but he could not have done it without the defense stepping up.

 His defense led by Ed “Too Tall” Jones, Harvey Martin, Randy White, and Everson Walls tightened up.